-The Trustee recognises a number of risks involved in the investment of the DB assets and that the choice and allocation of investments can help to mitigate these risks:
+6.9 The Trustee recognises a number of risks involved in the investment of the DB assets and that the choice and allocation of investments can help to mitigate these risks:

 Type of Risk Description How is the risk monitored and managed?
 Solvency and mismatching risk The risk that the assets of the Scheme do not fulfil the current and future obligations of the Scheme to its members.
 This is the combination of all other risks described below.
 Managed and monitored in the ways described below for the specific risks.
 Interest rate and inflation risks The risk arising from differences in the cash-flow profile of the gilts and other bonds held by the Scheme from that of the Scheme's projected benefit cash-flows due to members.
-Managed through the chosen investment strategy controlling the exposures to specific market risk sources and through monitoring of the actual growth of the assets relative to liabilities. t risks Currency risk The risk that changes in exchange rates affect the values of overseas assets compared to the Scheme's sterling liabilities.
-Marke The risk that the issuer of a financial asset, such as a bond, fails to make the contractual payments due.
+Market risks Currency risk The risk that changes in exchange rates affect the values of overseas assets compared to the Scheme's sterling liabilities.
+Managed through the chosen investment strategy controlling the exposures to specific market risk sources and through monitoring of the actual growth of the assets relative to liabilities.
+Credit risk The risk that the issuer of a financial asset, such as a bond, fails to make the contractual payments due.
 Equity, property and other risks Risks additional to those above where the income or the capital value of an asset is uncertain owing to, for example, changes in the profitability of an issuing company.
 Demographic risks The risk arising from uncertainty in the actual future benefits to be paid to members, for example related to member longevity.
 Managed through triennial valuations to set Sponsor contributions and through rebalancing of the liability hedge.

 Type of Risk Description How is the risk monitored and managed?
-Custodial risk The risk that the custodian holding assets directly for the Scheme fails to settle trades on time, fails to provide secure safekeeping of the assets under custody or otherwise fails to discharge its obligations to the Scheme.
+Operational risks Custodial risk The risk that the custodian holding assets directly for the Scheme fails to settle trades on time, fails to provide secure safekeeping of the assets under custody or otherwise fails to discharge its obligations to the Scheme.
 Managed by monitoring the custodian's activities and its creditworthiness.
 Counterparty risk A form of credit risk in that the counterparty to a transaction (such as a derivative) could fail to meet its obligations to the Scheme.
 Managed through collateral management, diversifying counterparty exposures, monitoring counterparty creditworthiness and the use of robust contracts.
-Operational risks Terms of entry and valuation risk The risk that derivative contracts are not purchased at a competitive price and that contracts are not correctly valued on an ongoing basis.
+Terms of entry and valuation risk The risk that derivative contracts are not purchased at a competitive price and that contracts are not correctly valued on an ongoing basis.
 The management of this risk is delegated to the investment managers.
-The custodian provides independent valuations. Ŏ Legal risk The risk that the legal terms of contracts are not properly reviewed.
+The custodian provides independent valuations.
+Legal risk The risk that the legal terms of contracts are not properly reviewed.
 Managed by taking appropriate advice when putting in place new, or in reviewing existing, contracts.
 Day-to-day operational risks, including collateral risk The risk that the Scheme fails to meet its contractual obligations to counterparties, such as in the provision of collateral for derivative contracts.
 Day-to-day management of these risks is delegated to the investment managers or custodian.
 The Trustee requires managers to monitor collateral sufficiency and specifies controls within the managers' legal agreements.
 Investment manager risk The risk that the appointed investment managers underperform their objectives, fail to carry out operational tasks, fail to ensure safe-keeping of assets (in pooled funds) or breach agreed guidelines.
 Managed through diversification across investment managers and by the ongoing monitoring of the performance of the investment managers.